nim-lang/Nim/doc/manual_experimental.rst

 Case statement macros
 =====================

-A macro that needs to be called `match`:idx: can be used to rewrite ``case`` statements in order to implement `pattern matching`:idx: for certain types.
+Macros named `case` can rewrite `case` statements for certain types in order to implement `pattern matching`:idx:.
 The following example implements a simplistic form of pattern matching for tuples, leveraging the existing equality operator for tuples (as provided in ``system.==``):

 .. code-block:: nim
     :test: "nim c $1"